The Tuviyahu Archives of the Negev

 The Archives were founded by David Tuviyahu.
 They are open to the public and function as part of the Zalman Aranne Central Library.
 The Archives specialize in the collection of documentary materials on the Negev over time, mainly from the beginning of the Twentieth Century onward, and emphasizing Jewish settlement.
 Materials include documents from institutional and private archives, a picture collection of approximately 13,000 items, maps, local newspapers, news clippings etc.

-Most of the documents, all the pictures and indexes to many of the Archives' collections have been scanned and uploaded to the Aranne Library website and are accessible via the Aleph Catalog.
+Most of the documents, all the pictures and indexes to many of the Archives' collections have been scanned and uploaded to the Aranne Library website and are accessible via BGUsearch.
 This material is in Hebrew and must be searched in Hebrew.

 The Archives are open to university researchers and to the general public.

 Opening hours: Sunday – Thursday 8:30 – 15:30